taylorshephard/taylorshephard.github.io/projects/runtime/README.md

 Most games display *status information* like the current score or number of lives remaining overlaid with the running game at either the top or bottom of the screen.
 We call this a "Heads-Up Display" and we've already written one for you in `js/view/hud.js`

 Find this file in your project and open it.
 You should see that it declares a function and assigns it to `window.opspark.makeHud`.
 Read the documentation for `makeHud` and follow it's instructions for adding the heads-up-display to the game.
-You will want to make a change to the code in `init.js` at `TODO 1`.
-Once that is done, you should see the heads-up display!

-Hint: The code to add will look like this:
+The function `opspark.makeHud()` makes and returns a Heads-Up-Display `Object`.

+Now, back in `init.js` at `TODO 1` add the following code:

     var hud = opspark.makeHud();
     view.addChild(hud);

-It creates a Heads Up Display (HUD) using the opspark.makeHud() method and adds it to view.
+After we store the returned Object as `hud` we then have to add this Object to the `view`, the object that controls which objects are viewable.
+Once that is done, you should see the heads-up display!

 ![Heads-Up Display](http://i.imgur.com/VG1KvnA.png)

+## TODO 1 Part 2) Play with the hud in the window

 Now, add one more line of code to `init.js` where you created your heads-up display.